Common myths about working in a call centre

 Recommended reading: The 15 best things about working in a call centre

-Discover all the upcoming industry conferences, training courses, networking events and more in our Industry Events Calendar >
+Discover all the upcoming industry conferences, training courses, networking events and more on the Industry Events Calendar >